 “Warm, funny and unforgettable, this tale of one very mixed-up family is a 2015 must-read, with the potential to become this year’s Wonder.” – The Bookseller, UK

 “This book.
 Just.
 This book … I would thoroughly recommend We Are All Made of Molecules.
 It was funny in places, sad in others but entertaining throughout.
 Brilliant for anyone over the age of thirteen with a love of interesting stories and compelling language.” – Seven Stories Reviews, UK

-Nominated for the 2015 Governor General’s Literary Award, Children’s Text
+- 2015 Governor General’s Literary Award Nominee, Children’s Text

 - Winner of the 2016 Ruth and Sylvia Schwartz Award

 - Winner of the 2017 Prix des Libraires, Quebec

 - Winner of the 2017 Prix Farniente, Belgium